jga9325/apartments-api/README.md

 ### Attributes
 - **id**: integer or null
-    - id is assigned by the application so null is acceptable
+    - assigned by the application so null is acceptable
 - **dateSubmitted**: date
-    - this value will be set by the application so null is acceptable
+    - assigned by the application so null is acceptable
 - **active**: boolean
 - **successful**: boolean
 - **userId**: integer